-Obon is observed from the 13th to the 15th day of the 7th month of the year, which is July according to the solar calendar.
-However, since the 7th month of the year roughly coincides with August rather than July according to the formerly used lunar calendar, Obon is still mainly observed in mid August, although in some areas it is also observed in mid July.
+Obon is observed around the 15th day of the 7th month of the year, which is July according to the solar calendar; however, it roughly corresponds to August according to the formerly used lunar calendar.
+As a result, Obon is mainly observed from August 13 to 16, although in some areas it is also observed in mid July.

 The Obon week in mid August is one of Japan's three major holiday seasons (alongside New Year and Golden Week), accompanied by intensive domestic and international travel activities and increased accommodation rates.
 In recent years, travel activitiy in mid August has become somewhat more spread out and less concentrated, but it is still considerable on certain days.

 Traffic Situation - Obon 2021